connorskees/connorskees.github.io/content/blog/miniz-optimization.md

 # ... full test results omitted
 ```

 All of the tests pass, this is likely a sound optimization.
+At this point we should be comfortable making a PR with our changes.

+This patch was submitted as [#131](https://github.com/Frommi/miniz_oxide/pull/131) to the `miniz_oxide` repo.
+It contains a bit more than described here. `miniz_oxide` has its own

+[^1]: In practice this was verified by looking at the annotated disassembly in `perf report`
 <!-- https://github.com/ccurtsinger/stabilizer -->
 <!-- https://en.wikipedia.org/wiki/X86_calling_conventions#System_V_AMD64_ABI -->
 <!-- http://sandsoftwaresound.net/perf/perf-tutorial-hot-spots/ -->